ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-payment-tolerance-and-payment-discount-tolerance.md

 11. On the **Change Payment Tolerance** page, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.

 > [!IMPORTANT]
-> Nyní jste nastavili toleranci pouze pro místní měnu.
+> You have now set up tolerance for local currency only.
 If you want [!INCLUDE[prod_short](includes/prod_short.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.

 > [!NOTE]
-> Pokud chcete, aby se upozornění o odchylce platby dostalo pokaždé, když zaúčtujete vyrovnání do ochylky, musíte aktivovat varování o odchylce plateb.
+> If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
 For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings) section.
 >
 > Chcete-li deaktivovat odchylku pro odběratele nebo dodavatele, musíte zablokovat odchylky na příslušné kartě zákazníka nebo dodavatele.
 For more information, see [To block payment tolerance for customers](finance-payment-tolerance-and-payment-discount-tolerance.md#to-block-payment-tolerance-for-customers).
 >